Publish a video layer

 Tip:

-You can also add a video layer to an exploitation canvas from your Content page.
+You can also add a video layer to the canvas from your Content page.
 Click the name of the video layer to go to its details page.
 Then, click Open in ArcGIS Excalibur.

 You've successfully published a video file to Video Server as a hosted video layer.
 Now, the video can be used alongside maps and other spatial data for analysis in Excalibur.